-Fourth, as predicted theoretically by Antras (2003), the estimated coefficients on the physical capital-labor ratio and on the human capital-labor ratio are significantly negative.
-Therefore, firms producing more capital-intensive goods tend to be less active in foreign outsourcing.
-This result is favorable for the interpretation that the outsourcing of labor-intensive products is likely to be more attractive, compared with that of capital-intensive products, because hiring and managing workers require local knowledge while costs for investments in physical capital can be relatively easily shared between final-good producers and suppliers.
+This result sounds plausible because hiring and managing workers require local knowledge while costs for investments in physical capital can be relatively easily shared between final-good producers and suppliers.
 As far as the author knows, this is the first empirical evidence supporting the theoretical prediction on the relationship between outsourcing and capital-labor ratio at the firm level.
-The same finding is also consistent with an alternative, widely held interpretation that foreign outsourcing from Japanese manufacturers, pressurized to cut high labor costs in Japan, tend to be concentrated in labor-intensive goods.
+The same finding is also consistent with an alternative but widely held interpretation that foreign outsourcing from Japanese manufacturers, pressurized to cut high labor costs in Japan, tend to be concentrated in labor-intensive goods.

-Since these two coefficients on capital-labor ratios are significantly negative also in the regression on the foreign outsourcing relative to domestic outsourcing, as reported in the
+Since these two coefficients on capital-labor ratios are significantly negative also in the regression on the foreign outsourcing relative to domestic outsourcing, as reported in the column (2) of Table 5, the holdup problem appears more serious in contracts with foreign firms than with firms in the same country.
+Considering tremendous information imperfection across national boundaries, this finding is also as predicted.